 And yet now I find that tolerance waning.
 I have absolutely no desire to get on a bus anytime soon.
 I’m tired of having to pack my entire life up every few mornings.
 And I’m really annoyed that I’ve lost my umbrella and can’t find somewhere in Ukraine that sells a new one.

 Ten months without feeling homesick was a pretty good run.
-But I’ve finally started to research return tickets across the Atlantic back home to the USA, and I figure I’ll wrap up this particular trip over the next month or so.
+But I’ve finally started to research return tickets across the Atlantic back home to Denver, Colorado, and I figure I’ll wrap up this particular trip over the next month or so.

 I’m amazed at those folks I’ve met who manage to travel for many years in a row.
 But my sense is that most of them head home periodically to take a rest.
 Maybe that’s all I need and the wanderlust will come roaring back.
 In any event, I’m definitely not done traveling (I doubt I’ll ever be) — and I’ve still got a lot to write here, so stay tuned.